 Take Out: Hwy Aa Bridge (or better yet Dd Bridge)

-The Pine River is an interesting prospect located between the Kickapoo River and Baraboo River.
-Perhaps overlooked by so many river reviews because Wisconsin already has three other rivers named ‘Pine River’ (one of which is a popular paddling location).
-The cool thing about the Pine River is the Rock formations that run along the […]Read More...
+The Pine River is an interesting prospect located between the Kickapoo River and Baraboo River, perhaps overlooked by so many river reviewers because Wisconsin already has three other rivers named ‘Pine River’ (one of which is a popular paddling location).
+The cool thing about the Pine River is the rock formations that run along the […]Read More...